hammerlab/ketrew/src/doc/The_Configuration_File.md

 - `daemonize`: if `true`, ask the server to detach from current terminal.
 - `log-path`: if set, ask the server to redirect logs to this path (if not set logs go to `/dev/null`).
+- `return-error-messages`: if `true`, the server will return real error messages (in the *body* of the response) to the client; if `false` (the default), any kind of error will result in the same uninformative message.

 ### The `plugins` Section